forcedotcom/cli/releasenotes/README.md

 [Click here for the v49 release notes.](./v49.md)

+## January 7, 2021

+These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
+We plan to include these changes in the first official release of 2021.
+This list isn't final and is subject to change.

+* CHANGE: Now that the `auth` commands (such as `force:auth:jwt:grant` and `force:auth:web:login`) are in their own [GitHub repo](https://github.com/salesforcecli/plugin-auth), they no longer show up in the `sfdx help force` output.
+Run `sfdx help auth` instead.
+The [Salesforce CLI Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference.htm) will soon list these commands in only the `auth` namespace.

+    We continue to alias the `auth` commands to their `force:auth` equivalents.
+So, for example, `force:auth:jwt:grant` continues to work.
+We'll announce when we plan to deprecate the `force` versions of these commands.
+We’ll then follow our standard deprecation policy, which gives you ample time to update your scripts.

+## 50.8.0 (December 3, 2020) - CLI 7.83.0

+* FIX: We’ve removed the CLI’s dependency on ANTLR.
+(GitHub issues [#746](https://github.com/forcedotcom/cli/issues/746) and [#754](https://github.com/forcedotcom/cli/issues/754))

 ## November 26, 2020

 * We aren't releasing a Salesforce CLI patch this week.
 Have a happy and safe Thanksgiving!